evintunador/templateGPT/README.md

         - `log_data.csv`: a record of loss and a couple other key metrics over the course of training
     - `GPT2_1m_atto/`: a 1m parameter model trained for 2k iterations with a batch size of 64 for a total of 128k sequences (tinyStoriesV2 dataset is ~2.76 million sequences, so less than 5\% of the available dataset) and designed to resemble the architecture of [GPT2](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)/[nanoGPT](https://github.com/karpathy/nanoGPT)
         - `...`
+- `tests/`: a collection of pytest tests.
+Currently only `test_modules.py` is actually working; the rest are just first drafts written by claude which have not yet been looked at.
 - `config.py`: all of the easily editable model and training settings
 - `inference.py`: run with multiple prompts and edit your settings like so:
 ```